Clarion12/cla_Odbc/README.md

-there are examples of calling a query, calling stored procedures, with and without parameters, calling a stored procedure with multiple result sets, the demo use two result sets. caling a stroed proceudre with out parameters, calling a scalar function, calling a stored procedure with a table valued parameter, the table input can be used to insert, update and delete rows.
+there are examples of calling a query, calling stored procedures, with and without parameters, calling a stored procedure with multiple result sets, the demo use two result sets. caling a stored proceudre with out parameters, calling a scalar function, calling a stored procedure with a table valued parameter, the table input can be used to insert, update and delete rows.